Introduction to Brainstorming Sessions

-As an employee, you’re paid a monthly salary and you are doing as much work as you need to do.
-You’re a good worker but still, you’re an employee.
+As an employee, you’re paid a monthly salary, and you are doing as much work as you need to do.
+You’re a good worker, but still, you’re an employee.
 You have little or no idea or willingness to find out how your organization is being run.

 Yes, you always don’t have the authority and power in an organization to implement an idea.
 But you can share them.
 Be willing to work on the idea in your spare time.
-And also you can help your CEO and top management to find out the loopholes they’re not able to find.
+And also, you can help your CEO and top management to find out the loopholes they’re not able to find.

-Here’s a precise method on brainstorm sessions
+Here’s a precise method for brainstorm sessions

 Image source: pixabay.com

 - Don’t invite everyone: If you invite everyone in the brainstorming sessions, it will be hectic for you to manage.
 Find out people who are top-performers in that area and invite them for the brainstorming sessions.
 Do it in public.
 You can follow this way – the best performers of every month will get a chance to sit with you for brainstorming sessions.
 If you follow this way, there will be transparency in your leadership.
 But what would you do if you’re not someone from top management?
 Simply ask the top management executive about the problem and even if you’re not a top performer, think about it and submit your answer to that person privately.
 As a top executive, if you invite too many people, then the best ideas will not come across.
-In the end, we will discuss a particular technique which will help you bridge the gap.
+In the end, we will discuss a particular technique that will help you bridge the gap.

 - Conduct it within a framework: The best brainstorm sessions are those which follow a system.
 For example, the conductor of the session will say – “We have 1 problem to solve.
 And we need 3 best ideas.
 Our framework is ‘how to increase sales in this quarter?’
 Please don’t diverge from the discussion.”
 If the conductor clearly communicates the framework, it would be easier for the participants to follow the framework.
 An even some-what-structured framework is better than no framework.
 What if you’re someone who is sitting with your colleagues?
 How would you conduct within the framework and help your colleagues do the same?
 You can simply ask the conductor about the framework if she hasn’t mentioned it in the beginning.
-Or else if the conductor did explain the framework when the discussion is going in another direction, you can politely remind your colleagues about the same.
-This way the brainstorm session will get really solid and will generate results you and your team want to generate.
+Or else, if the conductor did explain the framework when the discussion is going in another direction, you can politely remind your colleagues about the same.
+This way, the brainstorm session will get really solid and will generate the results you and your team want to generate.

 - Don’t take any subjective decisions: Ideas are subjective.
 But you need to choose ideas from the brainstorming sessions in such a way that it has some objective or logic behind it.
 You cannot say an idea to be useful if you don’t have data supporting it.
-If you’re conducting the brainstorming sessions, then make sure the ideas you choose as best ideas should have some objectivity.
-And you also need to explain why, what, which, how and where of those ideas.
-For example, out of the brainstorming sessions, 3 best ideas are being selected.
+If you’re conducting the brainstorming sessions, then make sure the ideas you choose as the best ideas should have some objectivity.
+And you also need to explain the why, what, which, how and where of those ideas.
+For example, out of the brainstorming sessions, the 3 best ideas are being selected.
 First, you need to tell the participants why they’re best (you can also use voting if you don’t want to authorize the decision) and how the organization would implement them.
 You can also allocate the ideas for implementation to people who are most capable in those areas (don’t select the people out of the blue or because of you like them; choose them from their performance records in the past).
 But if you’re not a conductor, you just need to question the conductor about the same if you’re not clear about the best ideas and why they are best.
-You can even find one or two limitations (if any) to those ideas so the best ideas become full-proof.
+You can even find one or two limitations (if any) to those ideas, so the best ideas become full-proof.

 - End the session with an action strategy: Brainstorming sessions fail when the time and effort invested in solving the problem doesn’t create any action steps.
 Yes, results are important.
 But how would you achieve them?
 Simply by following steps that are necessary to take.
 So if you’re the conductor of the brainstorming sessions, make sure that you end the session with a strategy for action.
 Ideas are great, but if they’re not implemented properly, then they don’t have any value.
 So make a plan for your best ideas to get executed.
 If you decide on one idea, that would be okay too.
 Only don’t leave behind confusion about what to do with the best ideas generated from the brainstorming sessions.

 If you follow the advice above, you will be able to brainstorm like a CEO.
-But this is not the end of discussion.
+But this is not the end of the discussion.
 We also have some inputs about how you can improve your brainstorming sessions simply by using a technique.
 How to use that technique?
 Here’s how.

 Brainwriting (Brainstorming Version 2.0)